markusthemaker/DewPointThermometer/README.md

 ## Introduction and Motivation

 This project implements a robust dew point thermometer system with **indoor** and **outdoor** stations.
 The **outdoor station** measures temperature/humidity with an SHT85 sensor and transmits data via LoRa.
 The **indoor station** receives this data, measures its own conditions, calculates both indoor and outdoor dew points, and determines if airing the house out would help control indoor humidity.
-An LED indicator provides a quick visual guide for whether or not to ventilate.
+An LED indicator provides a quick visual guide for whether or not to ventilate, and a LCD display shows the current measured and calculated values for indoor & outdoor.
+The system is connected to Adafruit Cloud for tracking and graphing data.

 By employing a unique LoRa sync word, CRC checks, ensuring network connectivity before I/O operations, and using timed intervals for tasks, the system remains responsive and reliable—even in noisy RF environments or when the Ethernet cable is disconnected.
 Additionally, a logic level converter (level shifter) is required for the LCD if it operates at 5V while the rest of the system runs at 3.3V.